 This mask could be used as just a nose mask or even a T-zone mask.
 You don’t have to apply it to the entire face.
 In the future, I will only apply this mask to my jaw line and nose where I experience blackheads.

-I’m super excited to share this mask recipe with you!
+I’m super excited to share this DIY peel off mask recipe with you!
 It’s not a mask you want to do all the time because it takes from your skin and doesn’t give back.
 In fact, it would be a great idea to follow this mask up with a replenishing/hydrating mask.

 I hope you like this recipe!
-Let me know below any other DIY suggestions!
+Let me know below!